 Inequality & Wealth – Pareto Distribution

-Pareto Distribution is a phenomena of how things, including wealth is distributed.
-Basically a small number or minority has the majority of a particular thing.
+Pareto Distribution is a phenomenon of how things, including wealth is distributed.
+Basically, a small number or minority has the majority of a particular thing.

 This triggering of success and decline can also be down to luck.
 Even accidental success or hardships can lead to more success or decline.
 You can test this yourself by playing a trading game like Monopoly.
 Play it with as many people as you can, and with time a Pareto distribution will develop.
 There have been several other experiments and money distribution games conducted, with enough people and enough time a Pareto distribution, aka inequality of wealth always develops.

 This law (Pareto Distribution) is not just limited to human civilization either, Cities, Companies, Stars, Trees, Rain Forests and Asteroids also follow this pattern or law.
 Some trees, a small minority gain the majority of the nutrients and grow larger than others in the forest.
 There is a small minority of giant stars in the galaxy that have the majority of the matter.

 Some of the far leftists seem to attribute inequality to capitalism.
 However, the examples of how price’s law and Pareto distribution works, suggests it’s a law that affects much more than how wealth is distributed in a human capitalist society.
 It’s a minority that gets the majority, this is a law of the universe that cannot be attributed to capitalism or human corruption or greed.